Who Are We?

 Each year we offer a shortened training course and volunteer opportunity for people who want to dip their toes into Puget Sound intertidal ecology.
 WSU Beach Naturalists receive 20 hours of training with expert presenters and field time to learn about marine life and how to share their knowledge with the public.
 The training prepares you to volunteer at least 14 hours (4 shifts) over the spring and summer sharing what you’ve learned with youth and beach visitors at Edmonds, Mukilteo or Stanwood.

-Interested in becoming a Beach Watcher or Naturalist?
+Interested in learning more about becoming a Beach Watcher or Naturalist?
 Visit our volunteer training page.

 Where we live